-Toronto Public Library provides free and equitable access to public library services which meet the changing needs of the people of Toronto.

-Toronto Public Library preserves and promotes universal access to a broad range of human knowledge, experience, information and ideas in a welcoming and supportive environment.
-New technologies extend access to global information beyond Library walls.
+Toronto Public Library provides free and equitable access to services which meet the changing needs of Torontonians.
+The Library preserves and promotes universal access to a broad range of human knowledge, experience, information and ideas in a welcoming and supportive environment.